 noun (plural same or Seminoles)

-1A member of an American Indian people of the Creek confederacy, noted for resistance in the 19th century to encroachment on their land in Georgia and Florida.
+1A member of an American Indian people of the Creek confederacy and their descendants, noted for resistance in the 19th century to encroachment on their land in Georgia and Florida.
 Many were resettled in Oklahoma.

 - U.S. slaveholders, Creek Indians, Seminoles, and the blacks themselves harried each other over slave property.